Icon: King David B-10

 King David is represented from his waist up and in three-quarter profile, inclining to the right, dressed in a red tunic and a blue mantle, which is blown by the wind.
 He is wearing a crown and has short curly hair.
-With his right hand he points to the open text scroll, that is holding in his other hand, showing an excerpt from his prophecies.
+With his right hand he points towards the open text scroll, that he holds in his other hand, showing an excerpt from his prophecies.

 The icon, without any doubt, comes from the prophet tier of an iconostasis.
 The bright colour palette, the bold linear style and the somewhat archaic character of the painting point towards the Russian North, where the traditions of medieval Russian icon painting flourished until the late 16th and 17th century.
 The icon is a fine and impressive example of this period.